snowplow-archive/snowplow.github.com/product/get-started.md

 <h2 id="saas">Snowplow as a Service</h2>

-<p>We setup, run and maintain a dedicated Snowplow stack for you, as a service.
-We provide ongoing techncal and analytical support, via a dedicated chatroom, email and telephone, to help you get the most value out of your event data.</p>
+<p>We setup, run and maintain a dedicated Snowplow stack for you, as a service.</p>

+<p>We provide ongoing techncal and analytical support, via a dedicated chatroom, email and telephone, to help you get the most value out of your event data.</p>

 <h4 class="text-info">Available as a <a href="#managed">managed</a> or <a href="#hosted">hosted service</a></h4>